publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch28/schII/m__us_usc_t20_s1021.md

             (i) each student in the program to meet high academic standards or demonstrate a record of success, as determined by the institution (including prior to entering and being accepted into a program), and participate in intensive clinical experience;

-            (ii) each student in the program preparing to become a teacher to become highly qualified; and
+            (ii) each student in the program preparing to become a teacher who meets the applicable State certification and licensure requirements, including any requirements for certification obtained through alternative routes to certification, or, with regard to special education teachers, the qualifications described in [section 1412(a)(14)(C) of this title][/us/usc/t20/s1412/a/14/C]; and

             (iii) each student in the program preparing to become an early childhood educator to meet degree requirements, as established by the State, and become highly competent.